National and local planning validation requirements

 Assess the impact of any proposed external lighting on neighbouring properties or the wider area.

-How to present landscaping plans where extensive hard or soft landscaping is needed
+How to present landscaping plans where extensive hard or soft landscaping or planting is needed.

 Heads of terms Section 106 agreements, including forms, guidance and fees.